SamHennessy/golive-example/README.md

 ## Working With The Project

-To see how to work with the code in the project, build, run, etc. Link in the [Makefile](./Makefile)
+To see how to work with the code in the project, build, run, etc. Look in the [Makefile](./Makefile)

 ## TODO